Yodeling: Europe

 Franz "Franzl" Lang, known as the Yodelking (German: Jodlerkönig), was a famous yodeler from Bavaria.
 Lang also played the guitar and the accordion and he authored several books on yodeling.
 Ursprung Buam is an Austrian folk music trio from Zillertal, Tyrol.
 One of the most popular touring groups in Austria, Ursprung Buam often tours Germany and many places across the European Union, as well as the Tirolean festival scene.
 Oesch’s die Dritten is a Yodel Volksmusik family group from the Bernese Oberland, Switzerland.

-Bobbejaan Schoepen was an extremely accomplished, successful, and versatile Belgian entertainer, entrepreneur, singer-songwriter, guitarist, comedian, actor, and professional whistler.
+Bobbejaan Schoepen was a versatile Belgian entertainer, entrepreneur, singer-songwriter, guitarist, comedian, actor, and professional whistler.
 In 1948, "De Jodelende Fluiter" ("The Yodeling Whistler") was Schoepen's first hit.
 In 1953, he was one of the first Europeans to appear at the "Grand Ole Opry" in the United States.
 Outside of regional Volksmusic, Karl Denver was a Scottish singer who had a series of yodel-based hit singles in the early 1960s.
 Most famous of these was a 1961 version of "Wimoweh".

 Harry Hopkinson (1902–1979) has been credited as one of the world's greatest yodelers.
 He used the stage name Harry Torrani and was billed as the "Yodeling Cowboy from Chesterfield".
 Frank Ifield, an Australian-English singer, released a double A-sided single record, "Lovesick Blues" and "She Taught Me How to Yodel" in the UK in 1962.
 It reached number 1 in the UK charts, and also reached number 44 in the U.S. Billboard Hot 100.

 In England, Edith Sitwell featured a "Jodelling Song" as part of her series of poems Façade, set to music by William Walton.